Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 string name = widget.Name;
 ```

+You can learn what properties are available in the JSON content from the REST API documentation for the service, examples in the protocol method documentation, or by expanding the [Dynamic View](https://learn.microsoft.com/visualstudio/debugger/watch-and-quickwatch-windows) in Visual Studio.

-If no parameter is passed to `ToDynamicFromJson()`, properties on the dynamic object are accessed using casing that exactly matches what's in the JSON content.
+If no parameter is passed to `ToDynamicFromJson()`, properties on the dynamic object are accessed using names that exactly match the members in the JSON content.
 Passing `DynamicDataOptions.Default` enables properties to be accessed with PascalCase property names, and writes any added properties with camelCase names.

 ### Check whether an optional property is present